• Home

 Fun-Fact: The SolarEdge Home Battery uses Lithium-ion NMC cells and has a built-in automatic fire extinguisher.

-Insider-tip: The Powerwall 2 is an NMC battery, but Tesla has started shipping the Powerwall 3 in the US.
-It was rumoured to use LFP cells to save costs, but that latest info suggests it still uses NMC.
-The Powerwall 3 also has an integrated solar inverter – making it a true all-in-one battery system (see below).
+Insider-tip: The Powerwall 2 is an NMC battery, but Tesla has just launched the Powerwall 3 in Australia with LFP battery cells and an integrated 11.3kW solar inverter – making it a true all-in-one battery system (see below).

 What Will A Solar Battery Look Like On Your Home?